2 Fulbright/Azores Government Open Study/Research Award

 Foreign Language Proficiency

 Intermediate Portuguese language proficiency is strongly recommended by the beginning date of the grant.
-However, a higher level of proficiency may be required, commensurate with the proposed study/research project.
+A higher level of proficiency may be required, depending on the proposed study/research project.

 Knowledge of Portuguese language and culture is particularly relevant to promote a deeper engagement with the host community.

-Although the Fulbright Commission does not sponsor Portuguese language and culture classes, we encourage candidates to check with their proposed hosts if such possibility is available at the institution.
+Although the Fulbright Commission does not sponsor Portuguese language and culture classes, we offer resources and links to search Portuguese language study opportunities.
+We also encourage candidates to check with their proposed hosts if such possibility is available at the institution.

-Candidates should include the Language Self-Evaluation and Foreign Language Evaluation forms with their online applications.
+Candidates should include the Language Self-Evaluation and Foreign Language Evaluation forms with their applications.